-Rio de Janeiro Brazil conjures up images of brightly coloured samba dancers, Christ the Redeemer towering over the city, Sugarloaf mountain, spectacular beaches, exciting lifestyle, and unfortunately, petty crime.
-It’s an affordable city for tourists, filled with fascinating sites, delicious foods, and great entertainment, but it has a reputation for pickpocketing and other non-violent crime.
+Rio de Janeiro Brazil conjures up images of brightly coloured samba dancers, Christ the Redeemer towering over the city, Sugarloaf Mountain, spectacular beaches, exciting lifestyle, and unfortunately, petty crime.
+It’s an affordable city for tourists filled with fascinating sites, delicious foods, and great entertainment.
+Unfortunately, it has a reputation for pickpocketing and other non-violent crime.
 Don’t let this stop you from seeing the Rio de Janeiro landmarks, but do make a few simple changes to increase your personal safety.

 Rio de Janeiro is a city of 6.7 million people, of which nearly one-quarter of the city’s population live in the favelas (the slums), with a reported average annual income equivalent to about $100 USD.
-When you think about it, it is not surprising that jewellery, cameras, cell phones and wallets are ripped off of unsuspecting tourist who wave them around.
+I guess it is not surprising that thieves rip jewellery, cameras, cell phones and wallets off of unsuspecting tourist who wave them around.

 We followed the guidelines below, and like thousands of other visitors, we had no problems.
 Don’t be so paranoid that you forget to have fun.
 Rio de Janeiro is a fabulous city.